-It won’t surprise you that another library is our fourth most popular strategic plan template.
+It won’t surprise you that another KPI library is our fifth most popular strategic plan template.
 These KPI lists are go-to resources when you need straightforward, specific advice you can implement immediately.

 The Customer KPI Library is no different.
 Virtually all organizations have customers, clients, citizens, or consumers they need to keep happy, which requires understanding their needs and behaviors.
 Monitoring and measuring the right indicators will help you dial in to shifting customer demands, so you can exceed expectations and address any negative perceptions before they snowball.